andrewmoise/grits/DEMO.md

 # Demo

-What follows is a quick walkthrough of what the system can do right now.
+What follows is a quick walkthrough of some of what the system can do right now.

 Gimbal is easy to try without installing anything.
 Go to [gimbal.melanic.org](https://gimbal.melanic.org/).
 You may be there already.